Marvel Snap: 2 BEST Move Decks [EXPLAINED]

 Best Move Decks

-Our First Move Deck is a bit complex.
-We’re using some of the best Move Cards in the game, that’s why the deck extends to Pool 3.
+My First Move Deck is a bit complex.
+I’m using some of the best Move Cards in the game; that’s why the deck extends to Pool 3.
 It has a mixture of all of the pools.
 If you’re the type of player who likes to have the best of the best, then it is the Deck for you.
-But if you are a player who wants to get into Move Decks as soon as they’re available, we have another deck just for you.
+But if you are a player who wants to get into Move Decks as soon as they’re available, I have another deck just for you.
 More on that in a while.

 The Ultimate Move Deck in Marvel Snap.